huriettic/marathonstyle3dportalrendererinunity/README.md

-All triangles and portal polygons are clipped in clip space against the camera frustum.
+All triangles and portals are clipped in clip space against the camera frustum.

-This produces a clipped polygon fully inside the clip space frustum.
+This produces a clipped portal or triangle fully inside the clip space frustum.